random912/SPACE-IDEAS/README.rst

 |PyPI pyversions|

-Source code and datasets for paper SPACE-IDEAS: A Dataset for Salient Information Detection in Space Innovation
+Source code and datasets for the paper SPACE-IDEAS: A Dataset for Salient Information Detection in Space Innovation

 Installation
 ------------